Charlie Furbush: Professional career

+Detroit Tigers

+Minor leagues

+Furbush was drafted by the Detroit Tigers in the 4th round, with the 151st overall selection, of the 2007 Major League Baseball draft and began his professional career that year.

-Furbush appeared in 12 games between the GCL Tigers and West Michigan Whitecaps in 2007, making 10 starts and going 6–1 with a 2.34 ERA, striking out 69 batters in 61 2/3 innings.
+Furbush appeared in 12 games between the rookie-level Gulf Coast League Tigers and West Michigan Whitecaps in 2007, making 10 starts and going 6–1 with a 2.34 ERA, striking out 69 batters in 61 2/3 innings.
 He did not pitch in 2008 due to recovery from Tommy John surgery.
 With the Lakeland Flying Tigers in 2009, Furbush went 6–7 with a 3.96 ERA in 24 games (23 starts).
-He split 2010 between the Lakeland Flying Tigers, (13 starts), Erie SeaWolves (five starts) and Toledo Mud Hens (nine starts), going a combined 8–9 with a 4.25 ERA.
+He split 2010 between Lakeland, (13 starts), the Double-A Erie SeaWolves (five starts), and Triple-A Toledo Mud Hens (nine starts), going a combined 8–9 with a 4.25 ERA.
 He struck out 183 batters in 159 innings.

-Major league career
+Major leagues

-On May 21, 2011, Furbush was called up for the first time to replace Brad Thomas who went on the 15-day disabled list with left elbow inflammation.
+On May 21, 2011, Furbush was promoted to the major leagues for the first time to replace Brad Thomas, who was placed on the 15-day disabled list with left elbow inflammation.
 He made his Major League debut on May 23, 2011, after coming into relief for starter Phil Coke who appeared to hurt his ankle slipping on the wet grass after a short start of only 3 1/3 innings pitched and a 1–0 Tigers deficit against the Tampa Bay Rays.
 Furbush issued a base on balls to the first batter he faced, Sean Rodriguez, to load the bases.
 He then struck out Felipe López and Kelly Shoppach to end the inning.
 He pitched 3 2/3 innings, allowing two hits, one base on balls, and three strikeouts before being replaced by Joaquín Benoit for the start of the eighth inning.
 The Tigers came back to score two runs under Furbush and eventually won the game 6–3, earning Furbush a win in his first Major League game.
 On June 30, Furbush was moved to the starting rotation, replacing Phil Coke.